There is a thought that stalks some believers like a patient predator, and it always picks the moment your defenses are thinnest:

 You try to push it away.
 You pray.
 The prayer bounces back.
 You quote a verse.
 The verse feels hollow.
 You try to reason with it — I believe in Jesus, I've repented, I've confessed — but the thought slithers through every defense like water through a cracked dam: But what if that's not enough?
 What if your faith isn't real?
 What if you're one of the ones who says "Lord, Lord" and He says "I never knew you"?

 This is not a casual worry.
-This is a terror so visceral it feels physical — a tightness in your chest, a roaring in your ears, a nausea that makes the darkness spin.
+This is a terror so visceral it feels physical — a tightness in your chest, a roaring in your ears, a nausea that makes the room spin.
 You've been living with it for weeks.
 Maybe months.
 Maybe years.
 And no one around you seems to understand, because when you try to explain it they give you a verse and a smile and you want to scream: I know the verses.
 They're not working.
 The terror is louder.

 Where the Fear Comes From